nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * You can remove all the patient’s allergies by typing `g/` without specifying any allergies after it.
 The same applies for color tags of a patient.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/11111111 e/pauline@example.com` Edits the phone number and email address of the 1st patient to be `11111111` and `pauline@example.com` respectively.
-*  `edit 2 n/Betsy Crower g/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing allergies.
-*  `edit 3 ct/red` Clears the existing color tag and edits the color tag of the 3rd patient to be <span style="color:red">red</span>.
+*  `edit 2 ct/red` Clears the existing color tag and edits the color tag of the 2nd patient to be <span style="color:red">red</span>.

 ![example of color coded patient](images/colorTagExample.png)